Foreign Income Verification Statement

 Partnerships – Form T1135 is due on the same date as the partnership information return under section 229 of the Income Tax Regulations (or what would be the due date for this return if the partnership had to file one).

 Form T1135, Foreign Income Verification Statement is available in a fillable/saveable PDF format.

 The Form T1135 has been redesigned to implement a two-tier information reporting structure for specified foreign property.
 Part A is a new simplified reporting method for taxpayers who held specified foreign property with a total cost of more than $100,000, but less than $250,000, throughout the year.
 This reporting method allows taxpayers to check the box for each type of property they held during the year rather than providing the details of each property.
 Part B, the current detailed reporting method, will continue to apply to those taxpayers who, at any time during a year, held specified foreign property with a total cost of $250,000 or more.

-Individuals can file Form T1135 electronically for the 2014 and subsequent tax years.
-Corporations, trusts, and certain partnerships must still paper file for 2015.
-The CRA will make electronic filing of Form T1135 available for corporations and partnerships in the future and will announce when the service becomes available.
+Corporations can now Efile Form T1135 electronically for the 2014 and later taxation years.
+Individuals have been able to file Form T1135 electronically (Efile or Netfile) for the 2014 and later tax years.
+Trusts and certain partnerships must continue to file the paper copy of Form T1135.
+The CRA will make electronic filing of Form T1135 available for partnerships in the future and will announce when the service becomes available.

 For tax years prior to 2014, all taxpayers must paper file the T1135.

 To paper file the T1135, you must either attach it to your paper-filed tax return (or partnership information return), or submit it separately, and send it to the Ottawa Technology Centre by the filing-due date.
 If you need more space, attach a schedule to your form.
 The schedule must be in the identical format as the tables on Form T1135.